6th Annual Tanabe Prize for BC PaintersSeptember 29, 2022 - April 9, 2023 Curated by Jaimie Isaac, Chief Curator

 PART 1: Robert Burke, September 29 – December 18, 2022

-In honour of National Day for Truth and Reconciliation, Every Child Matters and Orange Shirt Day, the AGGV is exhibiting work by Robert Burke (recipient of the 2022 Tanabe Prize for BC painters).
-His artwork reflects his unique experiences and perspectives as a residential school survivor.
+In honour of National Day for Truth and Reconciliation, Every Child Matters and Orange Shirt Day, the first iteration of the Tanabe Prize exhibition spotlighted a series of paintings by Robert Burke, reflecting his unique experiences and perspectives as a residential school survivor.
 While September 30 was established in recognition of Indigenous residential school survivors, their families, and communities, we are reminded that reconciliation is not just one day of the year.
-Robert Burke’s artwork will remain on view at the Gallery on the ramp wall adjacent the exhibition galleries until December 2022.
-We hope that this work will invite staff and visitors to reflect on how the calls to action from the Truth and Reconciliation Commission of Canada can be acted on in our own lives.
+We hope that this work invited staff and visitors to reflect on how the calls to action from the Truth and Reconciliation Commission of Canada can continue to be acted on in our own lives.